zorgiepoo/Komet/ReadMe.md

 * Support for committing using the Touch Bar.
 * Resume off from canceled commit messages.

+[Options](https://github.com/zorgiepoo/Komet/wiki/Options) elaborates on customizing some features.

 ## Requirements

 **System Version**:

-Komet 1.0 onwards supports macOS 10.14.4 or later
+1.0 onwards supports macOS 10.14.4 or later

-Komet 0.9.1 is the last version to support macOS 10.10 - 10.13
+0.9.1 is the last version to support macOS 10.10 - 10.13

 **Version Control**: